 Without the blessing of divine inspiration, modern, western Christians (usually Americans) with a scientific bent demand that the Noah story conform to science and history, in every detail.
 But how did Jesus and the inspired New Testament authors interpret the story?
 Are the moderns wiser than they were?

 This is a post about how I became free from a modern scientific interpretation and stopped jumping through the skeptics’ hoops about a story that happened in prehistory with no surviving eyewitness testimony when it was written up in Genesis 6-9.

-More importantly, this post is about not scaring away more intellectual unbelievers who don’t go to church or seriously consider the gospel, because of far-fetched scientific interpretations.
-For every person who goes to a mega-church or mid-sized or small, church, there are millions who don’t.
+More importantly, this post is about not scaring away more intellectual and professional unbelievers who don’t go to church or seriously consider the gospel, because of far-fetched scientific interpretations.
+For every person who goes to a mega-church or mid-sized or small church, there are millions who don’t.